idvorkin/techdiary/README.md

 Trimming

-https://superuser.com/questions/138331/using-ffmpeg-to-cut-up-video Asother people mentioned, putting -ss before (much faster) or after (moreaccurate) the -i makes a big difference.
-The section "Fast And AccurateSeeking" on the ffmpeg seek page tells you how to get both, and I have usedit, and it makes a big difference.
-Basically you put -ss before AND afterthe -i, just make sure to leave enough time before where you want to startcutting to have another key frame.
-Example: If you want to make a 1-minuteclip, from 9min0sec to 10min 0sec in Video.mp4, you could do it bothquickly and accurately using:
+https://superuser.com/questions/138331/using-ffmpeg-to-cut-up-video As other people mentioned, putting -ss before (much faster) or after (more accurate) the -i makes a big difference.
+The section "Fast And Accurate Seeking" on the ffmpeg seek page tells you how to get both, and I have used it, and it makes a big difference.
+Basically you put -ss before AND after the -i, just make sure to leave enough time before where you want to start cutting to have another key frame.
+Example: If you want to make a 1-minute clip, from 9min0sec to 10min 0sec in Video.mp4, you could do it both quickly and accurately using:

     ffmpeg -ss 00:08:00 -i Video.mp4 -ss 00:01:00 -t 00:01:00 -c copy VideoClip.mp4

-The first -ss seeks fast to (approximately) 8min0sec, and then the second -ss seeks accurately to 9min0sec, and the -t 00:01:00 takes out a 1min0sec clip. -c copy doesn't re-transcode so faster, but has problems since needs keyframes.
+The first -ss seeks fast to (approximately) 8min0sec, and then the second -ss seeks accurately to 9min0sec, and the -t 00:01:00 takes out a 1min0sec clip. -c copy doesn't re-transcode so faster, but has problems since needs key frames.

     ffmpeg -ss 00:08:00 -i $infile -ss 00:01:00 -t 00:01:00 -c copy $outfile